 Tracking A Teen’s Car With GPS Tracking

-Our team of GPS auto tracking experts have always loved how productive simple discussion can be.
-That is why we decided to ask our followers on Facebook about their thoughts about parents who use car tracking techbology to monitor the driving habits of teenage drivers.
+Our team of GPS auto tracking experts has always loved how productive simple discussion can be.
+That is why we decided to ask our followers on Facebook about their thoughts about parents who use car tracking technology to monitor the driving habits of teenage drivers.
 When the question was posed we had no idea of the overwhelming response that would come.
 The debate was productive and both teens and parents chipped in with their thoughts on GPS vehicle management technology and the use of GPS tracking systems among parents.
 We posed the following question below and received over 100 comments from people in the Temecula Valley.
 We would like to thank everyone for giving us their opinion on such a sensitive topic as teen safety and the underlying sub-topics of privacy.
-Feel free to read the comments and make your own judgements on whether or not a concerned parent should use a GPS monitoring system to track their teenage daughter.
+Feel free to read the comments and make your own judgments on whether or not a concerned parent should use a GPS monitoring system to track their teenage daughter.

 QUESTION: I have a friend who is concerned about his teenage daughter driving too fast and going to places she is not allowed to go so he is thinking about putting a teen GPS car tracker on her vehicle.
 Do you think it is okay for a concerned parent to monitor teenage driving with a vehicle tracker like this or is it an invasion of the teen’s privacy?